zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about the Finger protocol.

-   :c: The connection.
+   :param c: The connection.

-   :reply_line: The reply as returned by the server
+   :param reply_line: The reply as returned by the server

    .. zeek:see:: finger_request